Former President George HW Bush hospitalized, misses parade

 - Trump is telling those who fled Haiti earthquake to leave the U.S. What will they go back to?
 VIEW

+“He’s such a figure at our parades.
+He was definitely missed,” said Shawn Hayes, vice commander of American Legion Post 159.

-Bush arrived for the summer in Maine on May 20.
-He was without his wife of 73 years, Barbara Bush, who died more than a month ago in Houston.
+Bush arrived for the summer in Maine on May 20 without his wife of 73 years, Barbara Bush, who died in April in Houston.

+The day before his hospitalization, Bush attended a pancake breakfast at the local American Legion hall.
+His former national security adviser, retired Air Force Lt.
+Gen. Brent Scowcroft, joined them.

+Bush was a Navy pilot in World War II and survived being shot down over the Pacific Ocean.
+His two crew members perished.